MarizSedhom/FaragnyM3ak/README.md

 - 🎯 Filter content by categories (e.g., Action, Comedy, Drama)
 - 🏆 View Top 10 trending movies
 - 💬 Responsive and modern design with Bootstrap styling
+- 💳 Integrated payment service (Stripe) for premium content access

+> 🧪 **Test Payment:** Use card number `4242 4242 4242 4242`, any future date for expiration, and any 3-digit CVC to test payment flow in development.

 ---